Last Updated on by Mitch Rezman

 Seeing it from your bird’s point of view, he was very unhappy all those years he languished in your room alone and it will take time to regain his trust.

-At this point because of the dive-bombing you may want to consider clipping his wings to “reset” his behavior.
+At this point, because of the dive-bombing, you may want to consider clipping his wings to “reset” his behavior.
+This helps a LOT in cutting out the dive-bombing.

 I would also advocate 5 minutes of clicker training daily.

-This makes parrots protective territoriality and he may be protecting his cage and his mate – you.
+This makes parrots protective territoriality and they may be protecting their cage and their mate – you.

 Most aggression is based on fear.

-Parrots are keenly aware of the slightest change or detail the changes in their environment.
+Parrots are keenly aware of the slightest change or detail of the changes in their environment.

 If your bird was not well socialized while he was young which we know he was not, because he spent a lot of alone time in your room.